 Althea Gibson, a sharecropper’s daughter, entered the world of sports when segregation severely limited opportunities for African Americans.
 She eventually became the first black athlete to cross the color line of international tennis and golf.

 The following year, a group of Gibson’s neighbors took up a collection to finance her junior membership at the Cosmopolitan Tennis Club in Harlem.
-In 1941 Gibson entered and won her first tournament, the American Tennis Association’s New York State Championship.
-She later won the ATA national championship in the girls’ division in 1944 and 1945 and after losing the women’s championship final in 1946, she won the first of ten straight titles beginning in 1947.
+In 1941, Gibson entered and won her first tournament, the American Tennis Association’s New York State Championship.
+She later won the ATA national championship in the girls’ division in 1944 and 1945.
+After losing the women’s championship final in 1946, she won the first of ten straight titles beginning in 1947.

 In late 1958, after having won fifty-six national and international singles and doubles titles including eleven Grand Slam championships, Gibson retired from amateur tennis at the age of thirty-one.

 In 1964 after unsuccessful attempts to start acting and singing careers, Gibson at the age of thirty-seven became the first black woman to join the Ladies Professional Golf Association (LPGA) tour.
 While she broke course records during individual rounds in several tournaments, Gibson’s highest ranking was twenty-seventh in 1966, and her best tournament finish was a tie for second place at the 1970 Buick Open.